pyranges/pyranges/docs/developer_guide.rst

 list of the code edits.
 When you're ready, click "Open pull request".

-10. Core team only: upload to PypI
+10. Core team only: upload to PyPI
 ---------------------------------

 Every now and then, the core development team considers that a new pyranges version should be